AMERICAN RABBIT HOUND ASSOCIATION

 9.

-Watchdog Committee if a regular member resigns as a member of the committee,
+of the Watchdog Committee if a regular member resigns as a member of the

 10.

-a licensed hunt, has the responsibility to privately inform the Master of
+while attending a licensed hunt, has the responsibility to privately inform

-Hounds of that hunt if he/she sees that the hunt is not being conducted
+the Master of Hounds of that hunt if he/she sees that the hunt is not being

 11.

-have the authority to request that the Watchdog Committee give an official
+ARHA President have the authority to request that the Watchdog Committee

-interpretation of a Little Pack rule if there is concern about the meaning
+give an official interpretation of a Little Pack rule if there is concern

-of the rule.
-The Watchdog Committee has the responsibility to give this
+about the meaning of the rule.
+The Watchdog Committee has the responsibility

-interpretation as soon as possible so that this rule can be re-written and
+to give this interpretation as soon as possible so that this rule can be

 12.